MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/android/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
+{: #overview }
 To migrate an existing native Android project that was created with IBM MobileFirst Platform Foundation version 6.2.0 or later, you must modify the project to use the SDK from the current version.
 Then you replace the client-side APIs that are discontinued or not in V8.0.
 The migration assistance tool can scan your code and generate reports of the APIs to replace.

 #### Jump to
+{: #jump-to }
 * [Scanning existing {{ site.data.keys.product_adj }} native Android apps to prepare for a version upgrade](#scanning-existing-mobilefirst-native-android-apps-to-prepare-for-a-version-upgrade)
 * [Migrating an Android project with Gradle](#migrating-an-android-project-with-gradle)
 * [Updating the Android code](#updating-the-android-code)

 ## Scanning existing {{ site.data.keys.product_adj }} native Android apps to prepare for a version upgrade
+{: #scanning-existing-mobilefirst-native-android-apps-to-prepare-for-a-version-upgrade }
-The migration assistance tool helps you prepare your apps that were created with a previous version of IBM MobileFirst™ Platform Foundation for migration by scanning the sources of the native Android app and generating a report of APIs that are deprecated or discontinued in V8.0.
+The migration assistance tool helps you prepare your apps that were created with a previous version of {{ site.data.keys.product_full }} for migration by scanning the sources of the native Android app and generating a report of APIs that are deprecated or discontinued in V8.0.

 The following information is important to know before you use the migration assistance tool: